MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-sql-server.md

 	teradataDS1 <- RxTeradata(connectionString = tdConnString,
 	    sqlQuery = tdQuery, colInfo = ccColInfo, rowsPerRead = 500000)

 Now we can call rxSummary using the new data source.
-Note that this will be slow if you have a slow connection to your database; the data is being transferred to you local computer for analysis.
+This will be slow if you have a slow connection to your database; the data is being transferred to your local computer for analysis.

 	rxSummary(formula = ~gender + balance + numTrans + numIntlTrans +
 		creditLine, data = teradataDS1)